Table of Contents

 File Form 8937 if you are an issuer of a specified security that takes an organizational action that affects the basis of that security.
 A specified security is:

-Any share of stock in an entity organized as, or treated for federal tax purposes as, a corporation, or
+Any share of stock in an entity organized as, or treated for federal tax purposes as, a corporation;

-File Form 8937 only when an organizational action affects the basis of all holders of a security or all holders of a class of the security.
+File Form 8937 when an organizational action affects the basis of holders of a security or holders of a class of the security.
 For example, you must file Form 8937 if you make a nontaxable cash distribution to shareholders or if you make a nontaxable stock distribution to shareholders, including a stock split.
+In addition, if a conversion rate adjustment on a convertible debt instrument results in a distribution under section 305(c) (for example, because of a cash distribution to shareholders), you must file Form 8937 if the adjustment occurs after December 31, 2015.
 Do not file Form 8937 if you distribute stock to someone exercising a previously granted right to purchase stock.
 While this action bears on the basis of the stock being distributed, it does not affect the basis of stock held by others.
 You must instead report the basis of the stock being distributed when you purchase back or transfer custody of the stock.
-You should not file Form 8937 for an initial public offering.
+You do not need to file Form 8937 for an initial public offering or an issuance of a debt instrument.
+However, you may need to file Form 8937 for an issuance of a debt instrument in a recapitalization, including a recapitalization resulting from a significant modification or a bankruptcy reorganization.

 The requirement to file Form 8937 applies to both domestic and foreign issuers of securities if the security is owned by U.S. taxpayers, either directly or as a depositary receipt.